What is Dermatopathology?

 A dermatopathologist is a highly trained physician who specializes in diagnosing disorders of the skin under a microscope.
 The subspecialty of dermatopathology is a combination of both dermatology (the diagnosis and treatment of skin, hair and nail diseases) and pathology (identification of diseases microscopically).

-Because of this highly specialized pathology, a dermatopathologist should be the diagnostician of choice when your dermatologist suspects various skin diseases.
+Because of this highly specialized pathology, a dermatopathologist should be the diagnostician of choice when your physician suspects various skin diseases.
 Dermatopathology cases may include melanoma, and other skin disorders, immunologic, infectious and pediatric diseases.
-Since a misdiagnosis of certain skin disorders can be fatal, it is imperative that you and your dermatologist receive the most accurate and timely diagnosis.
+Since a misdiagnosis of certain skin disorders can be fatal, it is imperative that you and your physician receive the most accurate and timely diagnosis.